 the rack control plane is up, these addresses will respond to DNS queries.

-Critically, you will be able to resolve the rack recovery address via
+Critically, you will be able to resolve the address for the recovery silo

-The internal-services IP pool provides the rack with a set of addresses to assign to rack-hosted services such as the Oxide API, DNS, etc. Generally speaking, IP pools are a resource that the rack control plane can dynamically allocate IPs from.
+The internal-services IP pool provides the rack with a set of addresses to assign to rack-hosted services such as the Oxide API, DNS, etc. Generally speaking, IP pools are a resource that the rack control plane uses to dynamically allocate IPs.
 In this case, we are defining an IP pool for internal services.
-IP pools are also used for end-user instances and can be defined using the Oxide API once the rack is initialized.
+IP pools are also used for end user instances and can be defined using the Oxide API once the rack is initialized.
 These are addresses from the broader network that are assigned to the rack.
 It’s recommended to assign at least 16 addresses to the rack for high-availability (HA) setups.
 A minimal HA setup uses the following addresses:

 5 addresses for DNS.